Trends in Senior Living: What You Need to Know?

 Trend #4: Modern Senior Living Integrates Residents with the Greater Community

 A modern retirement community fosters engagement between the residents and the neighborhood.
 It may, for example, do this by providing services and amenities of interest to non-residents.

 Trend #5: Bars With Self-Serve Point of Service Options

-These bars allows residents to serve themselves, swipe a keycard, and get a monthly bill.
-In addition to provide convenience for the seniors, they free up staff to provide attention where it’s really needed.
+These bars allow residents to serve themselves, swipe a key card, and get a monthly bill.
+In addition, to provide convenience for the seniors, they free up staff to provide attention where it’s really needed.

 Trend #6: Better Employee Amenities